rubenhortas/rubenhortas.github.io/_posts/2023-05-01-lunacrypt-walkthrough.md

 - LunaCrypt.py → The script used for the encryption
 - output.txt → The encrypted flag

-We have to look at the code for decrypt the message.
+We have to look at the code to decrypt the message.

 # Analyzing LunaCrypt.py